• Skip to primary navigation

 Instructions

-• Cut each slice of bread into 4 even pieces.
+• Cut each slice of regular sandwich bread into 4 squares and set aside.

-• Mix the beaten egg with the pork mixture.
+• Mix the egg and the pork with your hand.

 Tried this recipe?Mention @cookingwithnart or tag #cookingwithnart!